dhabersack/islovely.co/_posts/2012-07-30-painless-installation-of-sml-on-os-x.md

 ---
 title: Painless installation of SML on OS X
-category: [macOS, Functional programming]
+categories: ["macOS", "Functional programming"]
 excerpt: Homebrew enables a hassle- and clutter-free installation of SML/NJ on your system.
-hero_alt: A neon sign saying “and breathe” that is covered by greenery.
+heroAlt: A neon sign saying “and breathe” that is covered by greenery.
-hero_caption: Using Homebrew, we can quickly set up a development environment for Standard ML on OS X.
+heroCaption: Using Homebrew, we can quickly set up a development environment for Standard ML on OS X.
+flash: "Are you learning SML/NJ in college?
+I recorded some free beginner videos that explain how it works. <a href='/courses/standard-ml-for-beginners'>Go to the course&nbsp;→</a>"
 ---
 Studying Computer Science of any kind, you will be asked to install a wide range of software you will use for one semester and are unlikely to ever need again afterwards.